fandu/Verb-Miner/README.md

 # VerbMiner

 **Do you want to learn how good writers use verbs?
 This tool can help you summarize verbs from PDF.**
 The input could be either a PDF or a txt file (e.g., academic papers, textbooks, magazines).
 The output is a csv file summarizing all the verbs found in the input.
-The next step would be to visualize the verbs and to identify the novel ones.
+The next step would be to visualize the results and to identify novel verbs.

 ### Example input
 ![Example input](http://i.imgur.com/1zptycB.png)